Anjali-16/BD-Final-project/README.md

-# BD-Final-project
+# Big-data-Project
-Final project of all files
+This repository corresponds to Big data project .
+It contains the all the project files data set and the results of the project.